 It is important that your pet gets regular exercise to avoid stiffness and muscle wastage.
 Avoid long or infrequent walks and make sure your dog goes for several, short walks throughout the day.
 Think little and often to keep the joints mobile.

 Feed your pet a good quality diet.
 Reassess your pet's food and consult a veterinary professional who can recommend the best diet for their needs.
 Where appropriate raise water and food bowls so your dog or cat doesn't have to bend down to them.

-Keep your pet warm and avoid cold and drafty or damp conditions, which can aggravate joints.
-Provide a cosy warm place to sleep with enough room to find a comfortable position to sleep in.
+Keep your pet warm and avoid cold and drafty or damp conditions that can aggravate joints.
+Provide a cosy warm place to sleep with enough room to find a comfortable position.
 Add extra bedding for senior pets and shorthaired dogs to help pad around their joints.
 Try to limit stair use and jumping on or off furniture

-Help to groom your cat, when their joints become stiff as they may not be able to groom as freely.
+Help to groom your pet when their joints become stiff as they may not be able to groom as freely.

 Visit your vet

 Regular vet visits ensure your pet’s joints can be monitored frequently and the best up-to-date advice can be given.
 Ensure you follow your vet's advice.

 You could consider alternative methods to help your dog or cat, such as physiotherapy and hydrotherapy.
-These can help to to increase circulation and mobility in your pet.
+These can help to increase circulation and mobility in your pet.

-If you are concerned about your pet’s joint health you should consult your vet.
-They are best placed to offer advice and the best solution with regards to your pet’s health needs.
+If you are concerned about your pet’s joint health, consult your vet as they are best placed to offer advice and the best solution with regards to your pet’s health needs.
 Ask your vet about nutraquin+, which is specifically formulated to offer natural joint support to cats and dogs.
 It contains high quality key nutraient that are essential for maintaining healthy joints.